No fees unless we win.

 • Medical Expenses: Costs for emergency care, surgeries, hospital stays, ongoing treatments, physical therapy, and medications.

-• Lost Wages: Compensation for time missed from work due to the accident and future earning capacity lost due to long-term injuries.
+• Lost Income and Wages: Compensation for time missed from work due to the accident and future earning capacity lost due to long-term injuries.

 • Property Damage: Costs to repair or replace your vehicle and other personal property damaged in the crash with a commercial truck.